-By the fourth season, the cast were considered celebrities and MTV decided that change of scenery would help fuel their storylines.
+By the fourth season, the guidos and guidettes were considered celebrities and MTV decided that change of scenery would help fuel their storylines.
 But locals and extras who witnessed filming told the Daily Beast back in 2011 that the cast members would reshoot the same scenes from different angles, repeat their on-camera conversations, and practice their facial expressions.
 So while there is no script per se, it seems like most of the scenes were planned ahead of time.
 The scene where Snooki crashed a Fiat into an Italian police car also seemed more "intentional" than an accident, and she even went as far as wearing a fake neck brace to keep the storyline going.

 The entire cast was over it by the final season.

-According to a personal account by a Jersey Shore fan who attended a filming at the Shore Store where most of cast members "worked" throughout the series, it was pretty obvious that they were just going through the motions.
+According to a personal account by a Jersey Shore fan who attended a filming at the Shore Store where most of the cast members "worked" throughout the series, it was pretty obvious that they were just going through the motions.
 Producers had very specific instructions to the extras who waited in line for the chance to enter the shop and have a T-shirt made by a cast member.